LexiCodesOfficial/LexiCodesOfficial/README.md

 - 🔭 I’m currently working on learning many languages and a game!
 - 🌱 I develop cool bots for discord, games, websites etc!
 - 👯 I'm currently developing a game
-- ⚡ Fun fact: I am a pro gamer xD
+- ⚡ Fun fact: I am an idiot sometimes xD

 ### Languages and tool i use: